Keep your gut healthy in summer

 What increases the risk of food poisoning in summer?

-What are the symptoms of rotavirus infection?
+What are the symptoms of an intestinal infection?

 What is a "colon"?